 About

-Jeweler and educator Sewit Sium has been crafting powerful jewelry imbued with living African history for over a decade.
-Prior to starting her company in 2015 of the same name, she taught Fashion Activism and Design in various NYC High schools.I used jewelry - the oldest form of decorative arts as an educational tool, as primary document to teach predominantly Black students about their living African lineage, the world and their place in it.
-The goal is that they view their creations as well as their bodies as sites of knowledge transmission.
-I want them to internalize that their creations will outlive them, to see themselves as leaders and agents of change who can transform the world of image making authority.”
+Jeweler and educator Sewit Sium has been crafting living history in the form of jewelry all of her life.
+Prior to starting her company in 2015 of the same name, she taught Fashion Activism and Design in various NYC High schools.I used jewelry - the oldest form of decorative arts as an educational tool, as primary document to teach predominantly Black students about their lineage, the world and their place in it.
+The goal remains that they view their creations as well as their bodies as sites of knowledge transmission.
+I want them to internalize that their art will outlive them and to see themselves as leaders and agents of change who can transform the world of image making authority".

 Sewit completed her MA at NYU Tisch, where her thesis was entitled Activation: Jewelry and the Body, Sites and Tools for Liberation.